 "close enough" to each other.
 This can be done with the

-two values need to be to be considered similar.
-The value of the
+how close two values need to be to be considered similar.
+For example:

 {